-Admins of Microsoft Defender for Office 365 E5, and Defender for Office P1 and P2 have a 360-degree view of email using the Email entity page.
-This go-to email page was created to enhance information delivered throughout Microsoft Defender for Office 365 and Microsoft 365 Defender.
+Admins of Microsoft 365 E5, and Microsoft Defender for Office 365 Plan 1 and and Plan 2 have a 360-degree view of email using the Email entity page.
+This go-to email page was created to enhance information delivered throughout Microsoft Defender for Office 365 and Microsoft Defender XDR.

 See email details in the experiences below, including previewing and downloading the email, the email headers with the option to copy, Detection details, Threats detected, Latest and Original delivery locations, Delivery actions, and IDs like Alert ID, Network Message ID and more.

 How to get to the email entity page